 Want to know more about why your salary is different with the new tax year?
 Use the 2021 and 2020 Comparison Calculator to see where the differences originate:

-To use the tax calculator, enter your annual salary (or the one you would like) in the "Salary" box.
+To use the calculator, enter your annual salary (or the one you would like) in the salary box above.

 Find out the benefit of that overtime!
 Enter the number of hours, and the rate at which you will get paid.
 For example, for 5 hours a month at time and a half, enter 5 @ 1.5.
 There are two options in case you have two different overtime rates.
 To keep the calculations simple, overtime rates are based on a normal week of 37.5 hours.

 New!
 If your main residence is in Scotland, tick the "Resident in Scotland" box.
 This will apply the Scottish rates of income tax.